jimTheSTEAMClown/Robots-Rovers-Project-Template/AI-Rules/🧠AI_Rules_Top_Level_Projects.md

   - portability
   - migration
   - future features
-- Basically, "If this were you project, here's what you would worry about."
+- Basically, "If this were your project, here's what you would worry about."
 ---
 ### 1.3 Core Design Philosophy